spider-mane/php-project/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) and [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) for details.

-## Seclinkty
+## Security

-If you discover any seclinkty related issues, please email spider.mane.web@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email spider.mane.web@gmail.com instead of using the issue tracker.

 ## Credits